Table of Contents

 Use Bill Pay

-In some cases. you may be able to set up a direct recurring payment from your savings account to a company or service provider, such as your credit card issuer or utility company.
+In some cases, you may be able to set up a direct recurring payment from your savings account to a company or service provider, such as your credit card issuer or utility company.
 To do this, you’ll need to supply the billing company with the routing and account number for your savings account.
 Once the account is authorized, that company can then debit funds from your savings account.

 Get a Cashier’s Check

-For a large, one-time bill, you might consider using a cashier’s checks.
+For a large, one-time bill, you might consider using a cashier’s check.
 This type of check looks and works like a typical check, except it’s written by a bank or credit union for withdrawal from the institution’s account, instead of the customer’s personal funds.
 Because the financial institution guarantees the check, it’s considered a highly secure form of payment.

 To use a cashier’s check to pay a bill with a savings account, you’ll need to visit your bank or credit union and purchase the check using funds from your savings account.
 Financial institutions typically charge a fee for cashier’s checks.